aarunishsinha/SKFR-Python/README.md

 - SKFR-2

 Note: In case of missing features in datapoints the I have removed the datapoint before training but this is not the optimal solution suggested by the authors of the paper

+## Next Steps?

+- Design an implementation using tensors and pytorch to be able to use GPU for lower inference times.